k2view-academy/K2View-Academy/articles/26_fabric_security/04a_secret_manager.md

 Marking an interface connection details property, to be taken from the Secrets Management provider, you should use this pattern in its value: ${secretmanager:\<id-at-seceret-manager\>}.
 For example: ${secretmanager:mysql-password}.

 * Each Secret Manager service has its own pattern, usually by hierarchy (for example, with a dot sign inside the key name); you should follow these patterns.
-* The Secrets Management service can be used also for interface connection details inside Environments.
+* The Secrets Management service can be used also for interface connection details inside environments.
 Each one of the environments and the interfaces is independent, in a way that some environments may use Secrets Management services, whereas others such as local testing, might not.
-* You can use the *Test connection* option to verify that the connection settings are OK, also when the Secrets Management service is activated.
+* You can use the *Test connection* option to validate the connection settings also when the Secrets Management service is activated.
 * The following properties can be addressed to the Secrets Management provider for the DB Interfaces types: host, user, password.
 For all other interfaces, all connection details properties can be set to use the Secrets Management provider.
 * on top - additional notes and consedirations regarding specific providers